Leesburg Bicycle Accident Attorney

 Bicycling is not only great exercise, but it is also a great way to relax and take in the scenery, which is why so many people in Virginia choose to take up biking as a recreational activity.
 Unfortunately, biking – like all other activities involving the roadways of Virginia – can be a dangerous activity.
 From blind curves to lack of proper protective equipment, bicyclists are often the victims of severe or even fatal accidents.
 In 2014, there were 712 bicycle injuries on Virginia roadways, and 12 fatalities.
 A majority of the bicycling accidents were a result of the motor vehicle operators’ errors, and were not the fault of the bicyclists.

 If you or a loved one was severely injured or even killed in a bicycling accident, and if another driver’s negligence is to blame, you deserve to be compensated for your damages and losses.
-At Simms Showers, LLP, our Leesburg bicycle accident attorneys work with victims of bicycling accidents throughout the entire claims process—from filing their claim to building their case, and from negotiations to agreeing upon a settlement.
+At Simms Showers, LLP, our Leesburg personal injury attorneys are able to work with victims of bicycling accidents throughout the entire claims process—from filing their claim to building their case, and from negotiations to agreeing upon a settlement.

 Factors Leading to Bicycle Accidents in Virginia

-Virginia is a favored bicycling haven for cyclists across the country, and each year, thousands of individuals flock to our state’s beautiful countryside to tour the trails and routes created specifically for cyclists.
+Virginia is a favored bicycling haven for cyclists across the country, and each year, thousands of individuals flock to our state’s beautiful countryside to tour the trails and routes created specifically for cyclists, including the popular Washington and Old Dominion Trail that runs from Purcellville, Virginia to Washington D.C. and goes right past our offices.
 The combination of Virginia’s rural landscape and the feeling of freedom that bicycling creates allows riders to get away from it all, if even just for the weekend.

 Unfortunately, even with all the trails and biking routes, bicycling accidents still occur.
 One of the reasons for this is that drivers are unaware of rules governing bicycles on Virginia roads.
 For instance, in Virginia bicycles are allowed to: